HardKode/steamcode/README.md

 go get "github.com/Sirupsen/logrus"

 # run the tests

-# basically we built go tests
+basically we built go tests

-while  being at the root of this directory , run command :
+while  being at the root of this directory

+run command :
-APIKEY='xxxx' go test -v --tags=all
+`APIKEY='xxxx' go test -v --tags=all`

-VERY IMPORTANT : The api  key is not hardcoded. it expects an environment variable called APIKEY you can also set it : declare -x APIKEY='xxx' or put in your bash profile, etc ...
+VERY IMPORTANT : The api  key is not hardcoded. it expects an environment variable called APIKEY

+you can also set it :` declare -x APIKEY='xxx'` or put in your bash profile, etc ...

 I built two test files :

-omdbapi_test.go : really basic go test with subtest omdbapi_tabletest_test.go : this test file uses a table mechanism which is a bit more separated and can be extended with data They all distinguished by tags
+- omdbapi_test.go : really basic go test with subtest
+- omdbapi_tabletest_test.go : this test file uses a table mechanism which is a bit more separated and can be extended with data
+They all distinguished by tags

-so to run omdbapi_test.go who has tab simpletest: go test -v --tags=simpletest so to run omdbapi_tabletest_test.go who has tab tabletest: go test -v --tags=tabletest to run them all : go test -v --tags=all
+-  to run omdbapi_test.go who has tab simpletest: `go test -v --tags=simpletest`
+- to run omdbapi_tabletest_test.go who has tab tabletest: `go test -v --tags=tabletest`
+- to run them all : `go test -v --tags=all`

 ```
 go test -v --tags=tabletest